 Additionally, Coffey was unsure how much money cannabis could generate to justify having more dispensaries in the city.

-He noted that while Bayonne is only allowing two dispensaries overall in a relatively small district, many towns like Union City and Weehawken aren’t allowing any.
+He noted that Bayonne is only allowing two dispensaries overall in a relatively small district.
+But many towns like Union City and Weehawken aren’t allowing any.

 “The decision was by the council to not have cannabis in the Broadway district.
 That’s something that could change over time,” Coffey said, noting concerns that long lines could disrupt other businesses,” he said.